 At the same time we work with our National Networks to improve local services and increase diversity in the workforce at the national level.
 REYN advocates for pro-diversity policies and cooperates with local partners to develop strategies to attract more Roma in the ECD workforce.

-REYN is coordinated by ISSA, the International Step by Step Association.
+REYN is an initiative of ISSA – the International Step by Step Association.